jrandj/aws-solutions-architect-associate/README.md

 1. AWS Command Line Interface (AWS CLI).

     * The AWS Command Line Interface (AWS CLI) is a unified tool to manage your AWS services.
 With just one tool to download and configure, you can control multiple AWS services from the command line and automate them through scripts.

 1. AWS Compute Optimizer.

-	* AWS Compute Optimizer recommends optimal AWS Compute resources for your workloads to reduce costs and improve performance by using machine learning to analyze historical utilization metrics.
+    * AWS Compute Optimizer recommends optimal AWS Compute resources for your workloads to reduce costs and improve performance by using machine learning to analyse historical utilization metrics.
 Over-provisioning compute (Amazon EC2 and ASGs) can lead to unnecessary infrastructure cost and under-provisioning compute can lead to poor application performance.

     * Compute Optimizer helps you choose the optimal Amazon EC2 instance types, including those that are part of an Amazon EC2 Auto Scaling group, based on your utilization data.

 1. AWS Config.

     * Config is an inventory management and control tool.
 It allows you to show the history of your infrastructure along with creating rules to make it conform to the best practices you've laid out.
 Config also offers the ability to remediate problems using Automation documents.

 1. AWS Control Tower.

     * AWS Control Tower provides the easiest way to set up and govern a secure, multi-account AWS environment, called a landing zone.
 It creates your landing zone using AWS Organizations, bringing ongoing account management and governance as well as implementation best practices based on AWS’s experience working with thousands of customers as they move to the cloud.

 1. AWS License Manager.

     * License Manager makes it easier for you to manage your software licenses from vendors, such as Microsoft, SAP, Oracle, and IBM, across AWS and your on-premises environments.

 1. Amazon Managed Grafana.

     * Amazon Managed Grafana is a fully managed service for Grafana, a popular open-source analytics platform that lets you query, visualize, understand, and receive alerts about your metrics no matter where they are stored.

 1. Amazon Managed Service for Prometheus.

     * Amazon Managed Service for Prometheus is a Prometheus-compatible service that monitors and provides alerts on containerized applications and infrastructure at scale.
 The service is integrated with Amazon Elastic Kubernetes Service (EKS), Amazon Elastic Container Service (ECS), and AWS Distro for OpenTelemetry.

 1. AWS Management Console.

     * The AWS Management Console is a web application that comprises and refers to a broad collection of service consoles for managing AWS resources.

 1. AWS Organizations.

-	* AWS Organizations is a free governance tool that allows you to create adn manage multiple AWS accounts.
+    * AWS Organizations is a free governance tool that allows you to create and manage multiple AWS accounts.
 With it, you can control your accounts from a single location rather than jumping from account to account.

     * It is best practice to create a specific account dedicated to logging.
 CloudTrail supports log aggregation.
 You can then apply Service Control Policies (SPCs) to restrict anyone from making changes to them.

 1. AWS Personal Health Dashboard.

     * The AWS Health Dashboard is the single place to learn about the availability and operations of AWS services.
-You can view the overall status of AWS services, and you can sign in to view personalized communications about your particular AWS account or organization.
+You can view the overall status of AWS services, and you can sign in to view personalized communications about your AWS account or organization.
 Your account view provides deeper visibility into resource issues, upcoming changes, and important notifications.

 1. AWS Proton.

     * AWS Proton introduces service components, a new feature that allows developers complement the standard infrastructure of Proton templates with additional resources for their services.
-Platform engineers use Proton to define the core infrastructure of their services and keep it consistent and updated across services, and now with components developers can complement that core infrastructure with the additional resources they need to meet the needs of their particular application.
+Platform engineers use Proton to define the core infrastructure of their services and keep it consistent and updated across services, and now with components developers can complement that core infrastructure with the additional resources they need to meet the needs of their application.
 Proton components enable platform engineers to expand the use cases they support without having to drastically increase the number of templates that they manage.

+    * AWS Proton offers IaC provisioning and deployment of serverless/container architectures.

 1. AWS Service Catalog.

     * AWS Service Catalog lets you centrally manage deployed IT services, applications, resources, and metadata to achieve consistent governance of your infrastructure as code (IaC) templates.
 With AWS Service Catalog, you can meet your compliance requirements while making sure your customers can quickly deploy the approved IT services they need.

+    * AWS Service Catalog provides catalogs of preapproved services as CloudFormation templates.

 1. AWS Systems Manager.

-	* Provides a suite of tools designed to give you the ability to easily patch, update, manage, and configure your EC2 instances along with on-premise infrastructure.
+    * Provides a suite of tools designed to give you the ability to easily patch, update, manage, and configure your EC2 instances along with on-premises infrastructure.

 1. AWS Trusted Advisor.

     * Trusted Advisor is a fully managed best-practice auditing tool.
 It will scan 5 different parts of your account and look for places where you could improve your adoption of the recommended best practices provided by AWS.

     * To get the most useful checks (around cost), you'll need a Business or Enterprise Support plan.

     * Trusted Advisor should be combined with Lambda and EventBridge to automatically resolve issues.

 1. AWS Well-Architected Tool.

     * The AWS Well-Architected Tool is designed to help you review the state of your applications and workloads against architectural best practices, identify opportunities for improvement, and track progress over time.

 #### Media Services

 1. Amazon Elastic Transcoder.

     * Amazon Elastic Transcoder manages all aspects of the media transcoding process for you transparently and automatically.

 1. Amazon Kinesis Video Streams.

     * Amazon Kinesis Video Streams makes it easy to securely stream video from connected devices to AWS for analytics, machine learning (ML), playback, and other processing.
 Kinesis Video Streams automatically provisions and elastically scales all the infrastructure needed to ingest streaming video data from millions of devices.

 #### Networking and Content Delivery